L – LEGISLATIVE DISCUSSION

 The ASTM D1739 98(2010) method is the latest version of this standard.
 This standard defines the dust that is collected as material smaller than 1mm.
 This method does not require water to be added to the buckets before being placed in the field, although an earlier version of this standard ASTM D1739 82 did require water to be added.
 The 98 version of the standard also requires the buckets to be twice as high as the diameter of the bucket.

-The ASTM D1739 98(2010) standard specifies that this method is crude and non-specific, and useful in the study of long term trends.
+The ASTM D1739 98(2010) standard specifies that this method is crude and non-specific, and useful in the study of long-term trends.
 These comments need to be kept in mind when operating a fallout dust monitoring programme.

-The United States of America does not have any air quality standards for particulate matter larger than a d50 of 10 micron (PM10).3 The progress in the technology of fallout dust monitoring continues to move forward in countries where fallout dust monitoring is included in their environmental legislation.
+The United States of America does not have any air quality standards for particulate matter larger than a d50 of 10 microns (PM10).3 The progress in the technology of fallout dust monitoring continues to move forward in countries where fallout dust monitoring is included in their environmental legislation.
 Australia, the UK and South Africa are among the countries that have fallout dust monitoring in their environmental legislation with application action levels.

-The wind shield design described in the ASTM 98(2010) standard is a shield that surrounds the bucket and prevents wind from blowing directly over the lip of the bucket.
+The windshield design described in the ASTM 98(2010) standard is a shield that surrounds the bucket and prevents wind from blowing directly over the lip of the bucket.

 The shield provides a sheltered area for the bucket to stand in and also allows for dust that enters this sheltered area to land around the bucket and not be collected in the bucket.

 Only dust that settles into the actual bucket is collected, the dust that settles within the shield but outside the diameter of the bucket is not collected.
-This design needs to be considered when comparing it to the wind shield design of the Dust Watch unit.
+This design needs to be considered when comparing it to the windshield design of the Dust Watch unit.

 To prevent dust from wearing the edge of the fan blades away, the shape of the blades had to be designed to limit the dust particles from hitting the blade.
-The design of the DustWatch wind shield acts in a similar way and redirects the wind blowing towards the lip of the bucket up and over the bucket.
+The design of the DustWatch windshield acts in a similar way and redirects the wind blowing towards the lip of the bucket up and over the bucket.

-In addition to the physical change in the direction of the air and dust, a low pressure above the bucket is created and as a result the air from below the bucket moves upward around the end of the bucket and further acts to prevent the collection of the dust during windy conditions.
+In addition to the physical change in the direction of the air and dust, a low pressure above the bucket is created and as a result, the air from below the bucket moves upward around the end of the bucket and further acts to prevent the collection of the dust during windy conditions.

 The size cut-off can vary if a localised dust source contaminates the sample and this is clearly noticeable if particle size analysis is done.
 The four graphs below show particle size distributions collected from the four-bucket DustWatch unit.

-Individual buckets were used and the dust collected over a full year combined for the analysis.
+Individual buckets were used and the dust collected over a full year was combined for the analysis.
 The fourth graph shows the clear contamination by a localised dust source that caused particles larger than 100micron to be collected in a significant proportion.
-The other three graphs show the normal expected particle size distributions from DustWatch samples.
+The other three graphs show the normally expected particle size distributions from DustWatch samples.

-The ASTM D1739 98(2010) does not mention the particle sizes collected in the fallout dust monitoring other than the particles are less then 1mm.
+The ASTM D1739 98(2010) does not mention the particle sizes collected in the fallout dust monitoring other than the particles are less than 1mm.
 Many people have ignored the PM10 fractions of the fallout dust that can be collected and the long-term trends that can be provided and studied.

-The wind shield design of the DustWatch unit therefore provides the same type of shielding as the shield design described in the ASTM 98(2010) standard, but also provides size selection and the collection of PM10 particulate.
+The windshield design of the DustWatch unit, therefore, provides the same type of shielding as the shield design described in the ASTM 98(2010) standard, but also provides size selection and the collection of PM10 particulate.

 The PM10 fraction of the fallout dust collected is shown in the graphs above.
 The use of water in the bucket throughout the monitoring period also provides retention for small PM10 and PM2.5 particles and this is also discussed in more detail below.

-With the origins of monitoring having been established with the American Standard Test method (ASTM 1739D) there have been several developments in the field and improvements to the original open bucket collection methodology.
+With the origins of monitoring having been established with the American Standard Test Method (ASTM 1739D) there have been several developments in the field and improvements to the original open bucket collection methodology.

 An article by G Kornelius and M Kwata compares certain aspects of the 82 and 98 versions of the ASTM D1739 standard.
-This article compared the fallout dust collection with a wind shield and without a wind shield as well as the fallout dust collection with water added and not added to the buckets at the start of the monitoring period.
-The wind shield was shown to increase the collection and retention of dust with in the bucket, although additional statistical analysis was recommended.
+This article compared the fallout dust collection with a windshield and without a windshield as well as the fallout dust collection with water added and not added to the buckets at the start of the monitoring period.
+The windshield was shown to increase the collection and retention of dust within the bucket, although additional statistical analysis was recommended.